Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 Suggest why it may be more desirable to use modern gene technology methods to produce insulin for diabetic patients rather than using animal insulin.

-With reference to the enzymes involved, describe how the antibody gene discussed in part (a) could be isolated from an animal cell and introduced into a crop plant such as maize.
+With reference to the enzymes involved, describe how an antibody gene could be isolated from an animal cell and introduced into a crop plant such as maize.

-An alternative way to isolate the required antibody gene sequence is using a gene Machine.
+Antibody gene sequences can be generated using a gene machine.
 When using a gene machine, scientists must consider the biosafety and biosecurity of the sequence being created.

 Suggest what is meant by this.